How Will COVID-19 Affect Flu Season?

 Is it possible to have COVID-19 and the flu at the same time?
 If so, what do I do?

 Yes.
-It is possible to have both illnesses — and other respiratory infections — at the same time.
+It is possible to have both illnesses — and other respiratory infections — at the same time, which is another good reason to get vaccinated against COVID-19.
 It's not yet clear how often that could happen.
 Promptly contact your doctor if you experience symptoms related to either illness.

 I am waiting for COVID-19 test results.
 Should I wait to get a flu shot until I get the results?